RangerMauve/hyper-sdk/README.md

 const hypertrie = require('hypertrie')

-// Pass in hypercores from the SDK into other dat data structures
+// Pass in hypercores from the SDK into other data structures
 // Check out what you can do with hypertrie from there:
 // https://github.com/mafintosh/hypertrie
 const trie = hypertrie(null, {